stonkie/kingdom-hearts-cutscene-repairer/README.md

 However, there is a problem...
 The cutscenes don't work!

+# Current situation

+The MP4 cutscenes are corrupted.
+I managed to repair a good portion of them, but they only play with VLC or some other player.
+They **will not play within the game**, I believe because of this issue (I get the same arch issues with gstreamer looking for avcodec libs) : https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher/issues/1291

 My current script repairs about half of the cutscenes.
 Use the -clean flag to delete the remaining broken files and allow the games to at least play those that are repaired (take a backup).

-I do intend on working to fix the remaining half...
-Keep reading!
+I do intend on working to fix the remaining half by improving on a relatively generic MP4 repair tool.
+I might see what I can do about making them play within the game after that...

 ## How to run